Islamic manuscripts: Religious Manuscripts

 A common religious manuscript would be a copy of the Qur'an, which is the sacred book of Islam.
 The Qur'an is believed by Muslims to be a divine revelation (the word of god) to Muhammad, revealed to him by Archangel Gabriel.
 Qur'anic manuscripts can vary in form and function.
 Certain manuscripts were larger in size for ceremonial purposes, others being smaller and more transportable.
 An example of a Qur'an manuscript is the Blue Qur'an.
 The Blue Qur'an is ceremonial in nature, which a Hafiz would utilize.
 It has gold Kufic script, on parchment dyed blue with indigo.
 Many Qur'an manuscripts are divided into 30 equal sections (juz) to be able to be read over the course of 30 days.
-The Chinese practice of writing on paper, presented to the Islamic world around the 8th century, enabled Qur'ans to begin to be written on paper.
-The decrease in production costs of Qur'an manuscripts due to the transition from parchment to paper enabled Qur'ans to be utilized more frequently for personal use/worship, rather than just ceremonial settings.
+The Chinese practice of writing on paper, presented to the Islamic world around the 8th century CE, enabled the writing of the Qur'an on paper.
+The decrease in production costs of Qur'an manuscripts due to the transition from parchment to paper enabled Qur'ans to be utilized more frequently for personal use or worship, rather than just ceremonial settings.

+Within the Nizari Ismaili community, manuscripts were recorded in the Khwajah Sindhi (Khojki) script, as mentioned above.
+A common type of literature recorded in this script is known as Ginans.
+These are commonly in the form of devotional hymns recited by members of the community.
+The script also preserves other types of religious literature, such as songs of devotions in praise of Prophet Muhammed and legends about the Prophets.